dtg01100/fplaunchwrapper/README.md

 - Bash
 - Flatpak
-- Systemd or crontab (for auto-updates; falls back to crontab if systemd unavailable)
+- Systemd or crontab (optional, for auto-updates; falls back to crontab if systemd unavailable)

 ## License